DHTMLX/docs-suite/docs/grid/api/grid_beforeexpand_event.md

 # beforeExpand

-@short: fires before expanding a tree node
+@short: fires before expanding a row that contains child rows

 :::note
 The event works: